frostygg/desktop/README.md

 `git clone` the repo into a folder, navigate into it and run `npm install`.
 To run the client, run `npm start`. (this requires nodejs and NPM)

 ## notes
-hi, i've quit

-heres all u need to know:

 appveyor builds dont have flash for some reason

 same with linux builds